δ1 Apodis (delta1 Apodis)

 δ1 Apodis is a variable and multiple giant star in the constellation of Apus.

 δ1 Apodis visual magnitude is 4.68.
-Because of its moderate brightness, δ1 Apodis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, δ1 Apodis should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of δ1 Apodis

 δ1 Apodis is situated close to the southern celestial pole and, as such, it is easilty visible for most part of the year from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of δ1 Apodis are provided in the following table:

 The simplified sky map below shows the position of δ1 Apodis in the sky: